Washington and Lee University: History

 In 1796, George Washington endowed the academy with $20,000 in the form of 100 shares of James River Canal stock, at the time one of the largest gifts ever given to an educational institution in the United States.
 The shares were originally a gift given to Washington by the Virginia General Assembly.
-Washington's gift continues to provide nearly $1.87 a year toward every student's tuition.
+Washington's gift continues to provide funds for the school's operating budget.
 The gift rescued Liberty Hall from near-certain insolvency.
 In gratitude, the trustees changed the school's name to Washington Academy; in 1813 it was chartered as Washington College.
 An 8 ft statue of George Washington, carved by Matthew Kahle and known as Old George, was placed atop Washington Hall on the historic Colonnade in 1844 in memory of Washington's gift.
 The current statue is made of bronze; the original wooden statue was restored and now resides in the library.

 The campus took its current architectural form in the 1820s when a local merchant, "Jockey" John Robinson, an uneducated Irish immigrant, donated funds to build a central building.
 For the dedication celebration in 1824, Robinson supplied a huge barrel of whiskey, which he intended for the dignitaries in attendance.
 But according to a contemporary history, the rabble broke through the barriers and created pandemonium, which ended only when college officials demolished the whiskey barrel with an axe.
 A justice of the Virginia State Supreme Court, Alex.
-M. Harman, Jr. ('44 Law), re-created the episode in 1976 for the dedication of the new law school building by having several barrels of Scotch imported (without the unfortunate dénouement).
+M. Harman Jr. ('44 Law), re-created the episode in 1976 for the dedication of the new law school building by having several barrels of Scotch imported (without the unfortunate dénouement).
 Robinson also left his estate to Washington College.
 The estate included between 70 and 80 enslaved people.
 Until 1852, the institution benefited from their enslaved labor and, in some cases, from their sale.
 In 2014, Washington and Lee University joined such colleges as Harvard University, Brown University, the University of Virginia, and The College of William & Mary in researching, acknowledging, and publicly regretting their participation in the institution of slavery.

 During the Civil War, the students of Washington College raised the Confederate flag in support of Virginia's secession.
 The students formed the Liberty Hall Volunteers, as part of the Stonewall Brigade under Confederate States Army general Stonewall Jackson and marched from Lexington.
 Later in the war, during Hunter's Raid, Union Captain Henry A. du Pont refused to destroy the Colonnade due to its support of the statue of George Washington, Old George.